 Initial training

-After being approved as a foster carer, you will complete the Skills to Foster training.
+As part of the assessment process you will complete the Skills to Foster training.

 Year 1